 It’s all very well telling you that stress is bad, not only for your skin, but your entire body as a whole, but eliminating stress is a lot easier said than done.
 There could be multiple factors affecting your stress levels – financial issues, sleep deprivation, illness, or relationship worries – and none of them are going to disappear overnight.
 But, there are things you can do to help ease stress and help your skin:

 First, look at your diet...

 Even if you can’t eliminate the source of your stress, you may still be able to help yourself cope better with the ordeal.
 That’s why I’d recommend starting with your diet.

-As I mentioned earlier, food intolerances can play a role in eczema, not to mentioned that certain food products such as refined sugar, can impact the overall health of your skin – please check out my blog ‘The bitter truth about sugar and your skin,’ if you want to learn more.
+As I mentioned earlier, food intolerances can play a role in eczema, not to mentioned that certain food products such as refined sugar, can impact the overall health of your skin – please check this article ‘The bitter truth about sugar and your skin,’ if you want to learn more.

 It may even help to consider a prebiotic and probiotic combination to help support healthy gut flora.
-Molkosan is our gentle prebiotic which can help to create a healthy environment for your gut flora to flourish in, while a probiotic like Optibac’s For Every Day Capsules, is available from our sister company, Jan de Vries.
+Molkosan Fruit is our gentle prebiotic which can help to create a healthy environment for your gut flora to flourish in.

 Once you have your diet under control, you could look at your lifestyle.

 Slow down & take some time for yourself: If your day-to-day routine is busy and hectic, it’s important that you try and set aside some time for yourself every day, at least 30 minutes.
 It’s also essential that you get plenty of good-quality sleep as this can have a huge impact on your overall happiness and wellbeing, as our sleep advisor Marianna details in her blog, ‘Is a good night’s sleep the key to happiness?’